FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 condition becomes false again (or is initially false).
 So, to clarify the behavior of the controls, the following conventions are applied:

-i.
-A StateRule that changes the "enabled" property of a control to X
-    when its condition becomes true, will implicitly cause the "enabled" property of the control to change to NOT(X) when its condition becomes false, where X is Boolean.
+1. A StateRule that changes the "enabled" property of a control to X when its condition becomes true, will implicitly cause the "enabled" property of the control to change to NOT(X) when its condition becomes false, where X is Boolean.
 (The \"enabled\" property simply controls whether or not the value within the control can be changed (is read-only) and is not a determining factor in whether or not the control\'s value is to be included in the message transmitted over the wire.)

-ii.
-A StateRule that changes the "visible" property of a control to X
-    when its condition becomes true, will implicitly cause the "visible" property of the control to change to NOT(X) when its condition becomes false, where X is Boolean.
+2. A StateRule that changes the "visible" property of a control to X when its condition becomes true, will implicitly cause the "visible" property of the control to change to NOT(X) when its condition becomes false, where X is Boolean.

-iii.
-A StateRule that changes the value of a control when its condition
-     becomes true will cause no action to take place when its condition becomes false.
+3. A StateRule that changes the value of a control when its condition becomes true will cause no action to take place when its condition becomes false.
 Provided the vale expressed in the StateRule element is not the special token "{NULL}".

-iv.
-A StateRule that changes the value of a control to "{NULL}" when its
-    condition becomes true will cause the control's value to revert back to its previous non-{NULL} value or its initial value.
+4. A StateRule that changes the value of a control to "{NULL}" when its condition becomes true will cause the control's value to revert back to its previous non-{NULL} value or its initial value.

 Note that due to (iv), when a StateRule condition becomes false it may cause the control to become un-initialized.
 When this occurs the control